ofiraz/gCalNotifier/README.md

 pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
 pip3 install validators`
 ```
+* Contact me to get the `app_credentials.json` file, and locate it in the directory from which you will run the application.

 # Configuration
 Edit the file gCalNotifier.json in the directory from which you will run the application.